Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Post_Rebuild_Master_Node_Validation.md

 1. Ensure there is proper routing set up for liquid-cooled hardware.

-1. Confirm the `sdc` disk has the correct lvm on the rebuilt node.
+1. Confirm the `sdc` disk has the correct LVM on the rebuilt node.

     ```bash
     ncn-m# lsblk | grep -A2 ^sdc